ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

     /* The batch mode and its parameters. */ opaque batch_config<1..2^16-1>;

-    /* Time from which Clients will start uploading reports to this task. */
+    /* The earliest timestamp that will be accepted for this task. */ task. */
     Time task_start;

     /* The duration of the task. */